-A balmy paradise of tranquil backwaters and lagoons, Kerala is a refuge from the characteristic chaos of India’s major cities.
+A balmy paradise of tranquil backwaters and lagoons, a luxury Kerala holiday is a refuge from the characteristic chaos of India’s major cities.
 Sprawled along the Arabian Sea coast in a complex maze of land and river, it is a region best explored by boat.
 Hire a kettu vallam to drift you along the lazy rivers, and spot the peaceful waterfront houses of the passing villages.
 Make sure to get a taste of the distinctive Keralan performing arts scene – a must see are the ‘story-play’ kathakali dancers with their vibrant face paints and extravagant costumes.
 A state renowned for its lively festivals celebrating culture and colour, check the event calendar before you travel.

 Kerala’s relaxed capital, Trivandrum, is dense with museums and brilliant-white colonial-style edifices, largely missed by passing travellers.
 Take time to explore the ‘Evergreen City of India’, starting with the intricately carved gopuram of the Shri Padmanabhaswamy, the world’s richest Hindu temple.

 Immerse yourself in a collision zone of cultures like no other in Cochin, with its fascinating blend of Portuguese, Chinese and Dutch architectural styles.
 The cultural contradictions continue with a jumble of mosques, synagogues and British Raj relics that offset the traditional Indian way of life here.
 Perched on the waterfront of the historic Fort Kochi, the lavish Fragrant Nature hotel offers stunning views of Xandari harbour, and a delectable range of world cuisines.
 Pop out to the sea coast after dinner to watch the iconic, sweeping Chinese fishing nets silhouetted against the setting sun.